open-rmf/rmf_ros2/rmf_reservation_node/README.md

 ## Protocol Used Behind the Scenes

-The chope node has no information about the state of the graph, it simply maintains a list of available parking spots internally.
+The reservation node has no information about the state of the graph, it simply maintains a list of available parking spots internally.
 The fleet adapter does most of the heavy lifting in the `GoToPlace` event.
 When a `GoToPlace` event is started we first check if the robot is already at one of the target locations.
 The fleet adapter submits a ReservationRequest message with the desired end parameters.
 The parameters are listed in terms of cost (where the cost function is distance).
-The chope node will issue a ticket for said request.
+The reservation node will issue a ticket for said request.
 When ready to proceed, send a claim message with the ticket and list of potential waiting points ordered by distance.
-The chope node will then try to award the lowest cost target location.
+The reservation node will then try to award the lowest cost target location.
 If it can't it will award the lowest cost waiting point to the robot.
 The fleet adapter will release the previous location as it starts to move to its next location.

 ## Known Issues
-1. At start up if there is no idle task, the chope node will not know where the robots are.
+1. At start up if there is no idle task, the reservation node will not know where the robots are.
 It is advised to send 1 `GoToPlace` task for every robot that is added to the world.

 ## Quality Declaration